Yellow Creek Mennonite Church: History

 Historic sign at the Yellow Creek Mennonite Church.

 In 1861, the congregation required a larger building and built a new structure across the road.
 Daniel Brenneman, known for his more evangelical theology, and John F. Funk, founder of the Herald of Truth, moved to the Elkhart area in 1864 and 1867 respectively.
 These two ordained men were known as able preachers and often preached in English, rather than the German language.
 Because of his skill in English, Brenneman was in great demand in frontier Indiana for funeral services.

 Difficulties between the progressive and the conservative preachers, including Jacob Wisler (1808-1889), Daniel Brenneman, John Funk, as well as Joseph Rohrer and Joseph Holdeman, resulted in the expulsion of the conservative preachers, first Rohrer and Holdeman, and then Wisler in 1872.
 Jacob Wisler was then instrumental in the forming of the Ohio-Indiana Mennonite Conference, also called Wisler Mennonites.
 About 100 church members sided with Jacob Wisler.

 In 1874 Daniel Brenneman was also expelled.
 John F. Funk was ordained bishop in 1892, serving for a decade until 1902 when church politics forced him to retire from active preaching.

 After this division, the Wisler and Funk branches shared the Yellow Creek building, holding services there on alternating Sundays until 1912.

-Today

-Yellow Creek Mennonite Church cemetery situated at the southwest corner of county roads 38 and 11.

-Today, Yellow Creek has an average attendance of 400-425.

-Beginning in 2005, Yellow Creek has hosted an annual Carnival as a Halloween alternative.

-Yellow Creek Mennonite has partnered with the ecumenical Wakarusa Ministerial Association to hold joint community services for Good Friday, Easter Sunrise, and Thanksgiving.

-Services are held every Sunday at 9 a.m. with Sunday school following at 10:30.
-Sunday evening services are held for community hymn sings, the Christmas service, Service trip reports, and special music events.

-Yellow Creek's institutional records are held at the Mennonite Church USA Archives in Goshen, Indiana.